ponomarevkonst/gitlab-runner-fargate-terraform-ansible/README.md

-# Autoscaling GitLab CI on AWS Fargate provisioned by Terraform and Ansible
+# [WIP] Autoscaling GitLab CI on AWS Fargate provisioned by Terraform and Ansible
 This repository contains the code to deploy a GitLab CI runner on AWS Fargate using Terraform and Ansible.
 The code is based on [this](https://docs.gitlab.com/runner/configuration/runner_autoscale_aws_fargate/) tutorial.
 Terraform is used to deploy the infrastructure and Ansible is used to configure the GitLab CI runner.
 Terraform provisions the following resources:
 * VPC with Subnets and Route Tables
 * Security Group to allow ssh access to VPC